-Table 3-6 in the Report on the American Workforce by the U.S. Department of Labor (1999) are "Average combined weekly hours at work and average combined annual hours at work for married couples by presence and age of youngest child".
+The Report on the American Workforce by the U.S. Department of Labor (1999) presents the average combined weekly hours at work and average combined annual hours at work for married couples by presence and age of youngest child.
 In 1997, the combined annual (weekly) hours were 3,686.6 (74.8) for couples with no children under age 18, 3,442.7 (70.4) with children aged 6 to 17, 3,545.0 (72.2) with children aged 3 to 5, and 3,316.5 (68.3) with children under 3 years.
 The labor force participation increases with time elapsed since the last birth, age of mother, education, and annual family income.
 It decreases only with the number of children.
-Table 2 presents these time costs, $\gamma^w$ , adapted to this model's period structure as a fraction of a son's working time.
-We take the weekly measure as it is close to estimates in Boldrin and Jones (2002).
+Table 2 presents these time costs, γ^w , adapted to this model's period structure as a fraction of a son's working time.
+We take the weekly measure as it is close to the estimates in Boldrin and Jones (2002).

-The good's costs of children are from Consumer Expenditure Survey of the Bureau of Labor Statistics for 1990-1992.
-Estimates of the major budgetary components are for year 1998 for 12,850 husband-wife families with average before-tax income \$47,900.
-They suggest that expenditures on the single child are 24% more in a single-child family than in a family with two children.
-Consequently, family with more than two children spends 23% less on a child than the one with two children exactly.
-Therefore, the USDA adjusts the expenditures by multiples of 1.24 and 0.77, respectively.
-The cost in the model $\gamma^g$ is shown in the last column as a fraction of the average household before-tax income.
+The cost of children in terms of goods are from Consumer Expenditure Survey of the Bureau of Labor Statistics for 1990-1992.
+Estimates of the major budgetary components are for year 1998 for 12,850 husband-wife families with average beforetax income of \$47,900.
+They suggest that expenditures on a single child are 24% more in a single-child family than in a family with two children.
+Consequently, a family with more than two children spends 23% less on a child than a family with two children.
+Therefore, the USDA adjusts the expenditures by multiples of 1.24 and 0.77, respectively.9 The cost in the model γ^{g} is shown in the last column as a fraction of the average household before-tax income.